TomP60/Mastering-Excel-for-Home-Budgeting-Samples/README.md

-Mastering Excel for Home Budgeting — Sample Files Welcome to the Mastering Excel for Home Budgeting - Sample Files repository!
+# Mastering Excel for Home Budgeting - Sample Files

+Welcome to the **Mastering Excel for Home Budgeting - Sample Files** repository!
-This repository contains sample files that complement the book:
+This repository contains publicly available sample files that complement the book:

-Mastering Excel for Home Budgeting by Thomas W. Pettit.
+*Mastering Excel for Home Budgeting*.

-These resources are designed to enhance your learning experience as you work through the chapters.
+These files are designed to enhance your learning experience as you progress through the chapters.

+---

-📚 About This Repository
+## About This Repository

 This repository provides:

-Sample Excel and LibreOffice workbooks for various chapters

-Step-by-step examples and practice files

-Ready-to-use templates

-Macros for Excel VBA and LibreOffice BASIC (where applicable)

-Additional resources to help you create and customize your own home budget system

-📂 Folder Structure
-graphql
-Copy
-Edit
-Root Folder/
-├── Sample_Files/           # Sample Excel or LibreOffice files organized by chapter ├── Macros/                 # Separate macros for Excel (VBA) and LibreOffice (BASIC) │    ├── Excel_VBA/
-│    └── LibreOffice_BASIC/
-├── Templates/              # Starter templates you can use ├── Resources/              # Extra resources (e.g., images, example data) ├── Errata/                 # Corrections and updates (only if critical) 🛠️ About Macros
-This book primarily uses VBA macros for Microsoft Excel (.xlsm files).
-LibreOffice users will find adapted macros written in LibreOffice BASIC.

-Macros are optional — you can either use the provided macros, or manually follow the steps if you prefer.

-📣 Reporting Errors or Issues
-If you find critical errors in the book or files (e.g., something that prevents progress), you are welcome to report it:

-Open an Issue on this GitHub repository.

-Please include:

-The chapter/section name

-A brief description of the problem

-Any suggested correction (if known)

-🔔 Note: Only critical updates (e.g., errors that break functionality) will be addressed promptly.
-Minor typos, formatting differences, or feature requests may be noted for future editions but may not receive immediate updates.

-📖 Book Information
-Mastering Excel for Home Budgeting is available on Amazon and other major retailers.
-(📚 Book purchase links will be added here after publication.)

-✅ Thank You for Reading!
-Happy budgeting and spreadsheet building! 🚀
-We hope this project helps you master Excel (or LibreOffice) for better financial management.

-🚀 (End of README)
+- Sample Excel and LibreOffice workbooks for various chapters.
+- Step-by-step examples and practice files.
+- Ready-to-use templates.
+- Macros for Excel (VBA) and LibreOffice (BASIC).
+- Resources that help you create and customize your own home budget application.

+---

+## Folder Structure

+The repository is organized as follows:

+Root Folder/ ├── Sample_Files/ ├── Macros/ │ ├── Excel_VBA/ │ └── LibreOffice_BASIC/ ├── Templates/ ├── Resources/ └── Errata/

+---

+## Reporting Errors or Providing Feedback

+We strive to provide accurate and high-quality material, but errors can happen.
+If you find any mistakes, you are welcome to let us know.

+### How to Report Errors
+1. Open an issue in this repository by clicking on the [Issues](https://github.com/TomP60/Mastering-Excel-for-Home-Budgeting-Samples/issues) tab.
+2. Provide as much detail as possible, including:
+   - The chapter or section where the issue was found.
+   - A clear description of the problem or suggestion.
+   - Any proposed corrections if available.

+### How We Handle Reports
+- **Critical Errors**: Problems that significantly affect the usability of the material will be prioritized for correction.
+- **Non-Critical Errors**: Minor corrections, such as typos or formatting inconsistencies, will be recorded and may be addressed in a future update.
+- **General Feedback**: All feedback will be reviewed but ongoing maintenance will be kept minimal.

+### Transparency
+You can track the progress of reported issues under the [Issues](https://github.com/TomP60/Mastering-Excel-for-Home-Budgeting-Samples/issues) tab.

+---

+## Important Notes about Macros

+- Macros provided for Microsoft Excel are written in **VBA** (.xlsm files).
+- Adapted macros for LibreOffice Calc are written in **LibreOffice BASIC** (.ods files where possible).
+- LibreOffice users: please use the versions provided under the **LibreOffice_BASIC** folder.
+- Macros are optional — users can also manually follow the steps described in the book.

+---

+## Thank You!

+We appreciate your interest in *Mastering Excel for Home Budgeting* and hope you enjoy building your personalized budgeting system!

+---